mweidner037/list-positions/README.md

 - All characters are lexicographically greater than `','` (code point 44).
 - The first character is lexicographically less than `'~'` (code point 126).

-If `options.id` contains non-alphanumeric characters, created positions will contain those characters and `','`.
+If `options.ID` contains non-alphanumeric characters, created positions will contain those characters and `','`.

 #### createBetween